There are many options for grocery delivery in Orlando and on Walt Disney World property, including Amazon Prime Now, Garden Grocer, and Instacart.

 Garden Grocer is a grocery delivery service that has been operating in the Disney World area for over 10 years.
 They only deliver to Walt Disney World resorts (excluding the Swan and Dolphin) and the Wyndham resorts closest to Disney World.

-You basically choose from 5,000 items listed on their site (or app) and they will shop for you and deliver them to your resort.
 While the selection is wide, the prices are significantly more than you would pay in-store.
 For example, bananas are $0.49 each from Garden Grocer.

 You also must choose from time slots that are available for delivery.
 Same day delivery costs $30 (if there are slots available), next day delivery is $20, and beyond that delivery is $14.